weirdpattern/weirdpattern.com/content/posts/2016/November/1/decrypt-config-file-system.md

 ---
-title: "Decrypt a configuration section in a file system path"
+title: "Decrypt a configuration section in a configuration file not hosted in IIS"
-abstract: "Learn how to create decrypt a configuration section"
+abstract: "Learn how to decrypt a configuration section in a configuration file not hosted in IIS"
 cover: "/images/encryption.jpg"
 date: "2016-11-01"
 category: "snippet"
 tags:
     - security
-    - encryption
     - decryption
     - aspnet
     - c#